merely-useful/py-rse/index.md

 -   `$@` refers to all of a shell script's command-line arguments.
 -   `$1`, `$2`, etc., refer to the first command-line argument, the second command-line argument, etc.
 -   Place variables in quotes if the values might have spaces or other special characters in them.
--   `find` lists files with specific properties or whose names match patterns.
+-   `find` prints a list of files with specific properties or whose names match patterns.
 -   `$(command)` inserts a command's output in place.
 -   `grep` selects lines in files that match patterns.
 -   Use the `.bashrc` file in your home directory to set shell variables each time the shell runs.